The TRASER Lab at UD

-I believe that it is important to not only address fundamental questions in biology and ecology, but to also conduct applied research that can be used to help manage and conserve species and ecosystems in an ocean that is rapidly changing due to human activity and climate change.
+We do research that addresses fundamental questions in biology and ecology that also has an applied component that can help manage and conserve species and ecosystems in an ocean that is rapidly changing due to human activity and climate change.

-My work focuses largely on fish and elasmobranchs (sharks, skates, and rays), and I employ a variety of research techniques, including stable isotope analysis, biologging (electronic tagging), and modeling approaches.
+Our research focuses largely on fish and elasmobranchs (sharks, skates, and rays), and we employ a variety of research techniques, including chemical tracers (stable isotope analysis), biologging (electronic tagging), and various modeling approaches.

 Aaron B. Carlisle, Ph.D.